snowplow/snowbridge/docs/documentation/configuration/transformations/custom-scripts/create-a-script.md

 # Guide to creating a custom script transformation

-Custom tranformation scripts may be defined in Javascript or Lua, and provided to stream replicator.
+Custom tranformation scripts may be defined in Javascript or Lua, and provided to Stream Replicator.

 ## The scripting interface

 The script - whether Lua or Javascript - must define a main function with a single argument.
-Stream replicator will pass the engineProtocol data structure as the argument:
+Stream Replicator will pass the engineProtocol data structure as the argument:

 ```go